Remains (The Only Ones album)

-Remains is a rarities album by English band the Only Ones, released in 1984.
+Remains is a rarities album by the English rock band the Only Ones, released in June 1984 by Closer Records.
 This collection combines pre-Only Ones recordings from November 1975 with Only Ones demos, many from August 1976.
 Both sessions took place at Tooting Studios in South London.
-The 1975 titles — "Watch You Drown", "My Rejection", "Don't Hold Your Breath" and "I Only Wanna Be Your Friend" — also feature the talents of Glenn Tilbrook, Gordon Edwards, drummer Alan Platt, and John Perry playing bass.
+The 1975 titles — "Watch You Drown", "My Rejection", "Don't Hold Your Breath" and "I Only Wanna Be Your Friend" — also feature contributions from Squeeze's Glenn Tilbrook, Gordon Edwards, drummer Alan Platt, and John Perry playing bass guitar.
 These demos pre-date the recording of the first Only Ones single, "Lovers of Today".
 Subsequent tracks all feature the regular Only Ones line-up.

 "Counterfeit Woman" and "Baby's Got a Gun" are later, full band recordings from Basing Street Studios, and "Silent Night" was recorded at the Dutch radio station Hilversum.
 "Devon Song" originates from some 8-track demos recorded at Romansleigh in North Devon.

 Track listing

 All tracks composed by Peter Perrett, except "My Way of Giving" composed by Steve Marriott and Ron Lane.